 Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Chegg grow from a combination of product virality, paid advertisement, and incentives.

-Chegg is very efficient at acquiring new users, spending only 25.2% of its gross profit on sales and marketing expenses over the last year.
-This efficiency indicates that it has a strong brand reputation and customer acquisition advantages from scale, giving Chegg the freedom to invest its resources into new growth initiatives while maintaining optionality.
+Chegg is quite efficient at acquiring new users, spending only 27.1% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that Chegg has a highly differentiated product offering, giving it the freedom to invest its resources into new growth initiatives.

 Profitability & Free Cash Flow